Low-Sugar Blueberry Muffins

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with an approved sweetener and white whole wheat flour, these Low-Sugar Whole Wheat Blueberry Muffins would be a good option for phase 2 or 3 of the original South Beach Diet.
-They’re too high in carbs for traditional low-carb eating plans.
+Made with Golden Monkfruit Sweetener or an approved sweetener and white whole wheat flour, these Low-Sugar Blueberry Muffins would be a good option for phase 2 or 3 of the original South Beach Diet.
+Check the nutritional information if you’re following a low-carb eating plan to see if they’re too much of a splurge on carbs.

 Find More Recipes Like This One: